Anarcho-punk: Origins

 A surge of popular interest in anarchism occurred during the 1970s in the United Kingdom following the birth of punk rock, in particular the Situationist-influenced Sex Pistols manager Malcolm McLaren and graphics artist Jamie Reid, as well as that band's first single, "Anarchy in the U.K.".
 Crass and the Poison Girls funded the rented Wapping Autonomy Centre with a benefit single and this then inspired other squatted self-managed social centres in London such as the Ambulance Station on Old Kent Road, Centro Iberico, Molly's Café on Upper Street and the Bingo Hall opposite Highbury & Islington station (now the Garage).
 The concept (and aesthetics) of anarcho-punk was quickly picked up on by bands like Flux of Pink Indians, Subhumans and Conflict.
-Jello Biafra of the Dead Kennedys has cited the Yippies as an influence on his activism and thinking.

 By the early 1980s, an anarcho-punk scene emerged in Leeds spearheaded by groups such as Abrasive Wheels, the Expelled and Icon A.D.
 From this scene came Chumbawamba, whose emphasis on confrontational political activism soon overtook their connection to the scene.
 Despite their anti-corporate views, the group signed to EMI, leading to their 1997 single "Tubthumping" reaching number 2 on the UK Singles Chart.

 Pioneering crust punk bands Antisect, Anti System, Sacrilege and Amebix all began in the anarcho-punk scene, before incorporating their anarchist lyrical themes with elements of early heavy metal.
 Early British grindcore bands like Carcass, Napalm Death and Extreme Noise Terror were primarily a part of the 1980s anarcho-punk scene, however began embracing elements of extreme metal and American thrashcore.

+Social and legal conditions in the UK at the time, such as "cheap housing, lenient squatting laws and welfare benefits adequate to live on", allowed these bands to flourish.
+Dunstan Bruce of Chumbawumba said "we took the dole as a full-time wage underpinning our activism [...]
+We pooled our resources; that money powered the band and our printing press in the squat basement.
+We printed leaflets for local campaigns and activist groups".